Why Is My Kentia Palm Turning Brown? (And How to Fix It)

-Your Kentia palm (Howea forsteriana) probably looked fabulous when you first saw it at the garden center.
+Your Kentia palm, the Howea forsteriana, probably looked fabulous when you first saw it at the garden center.

-The most common challenge in taking care of a Kentia palm is giving it the right amount of water, but providing it with the right intensity of light is a close second.
-Both problems can result in drooping fronds, followed by yellowing, spotting, and turning brown.
+The most common challenge in caring for a Kentia palm is giving it the right amount of water, but providing it with the right light intensity is a close second.
+Both problems can result in drooping fronds, yellowing, spotting, and turning brown.

 Perfect Conditions for the Kentia Palm

 The soil in which Kentia palms grow is a mixture of well-worn volcanic rock, beach sand, coral fragments, and algae.
-Lord Howe Island has never recorded a temperature below 42° F (5.9° C) or above 88° F (31.3° C).
+Lord Howe Island has never recorded a temperature below 42 degrees Fahrenheit or 5.9 degrees Celcius or above 88 degrees Fahrenheit or 31.3 degrees Celcius.

 Fungal infections that so far have only been observed in Florida and Italy can make their stems “bleed.”
-There are some other bacterial and fungal infections that can cause spotty discoloration on Kentia palm fronds.
+Some other bacterial and fungal infections can cause spotty discoloration on Kentia palm fronds.

 But we will start with the most common kind of discoloration in Kentia palms, browning at the tips of their leaves.